department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/help.md

 #### What does it cost to use an accredited representative?

-Many VSOs provide their services free of charge.
-But they may ask you to pay them back for unusual expenses.
-Unlike VSOs, VA-accredited claims agents and attorneys may charge for their services.
-If you believe you were charged an unreasonable fee by a claims agent or attorney, read our guide on how to challenge a fee.
-[Download our "How to Challenge a Fee" guide](http://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).
+Many VSOs provide their services free of charge, but they may ask you to pay them back for unusual expenses.
+However, VA-accredited claims agents and attorneys may charge for their services.
+Make sure you ask up front what, if any, fees you will be charged.
+If you believe you were charged an unreasonable fee by a claims agent or attorney, you can challenge a fee.
+[Find out more in the "How to Challenge a Fee" guide](http://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).

 -----

 ### How do I find an accredited representative?

-You can find an accredited representative in 1 of 3 ways:
+You can find an accredited representative in 1 of 2 ways:

 1. Find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name online through eBenefits.
-[Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
+[Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vso-search).
-2. Find a VSO office in or near your local regional benefit office through our directory of VSOs.
-[Visit our VSO directory](https://www.va.gov/vso/).
-3. Use the VA Office of General Counsel's list of VA-recognized organizations and VA-accredited individuals.
-You can get more information about selecting a representative or file a complaint about your representative.
+2. Use the VA Office of General Counsel's list of VA-recognized organizations and VA-accredited individuals.
+You can get more information about selecting a representative or filing a complaint about your representative.
 [See the VA Office of General Counsel list](http://www.va.gov/ogc/accreditation.asp).

 #### How do I set up a VSO or other accredited representative to work on my behalf?